-Prostate enlargement (mate repe tātea) is a gradual enlargement of the prostate that occurs as men age.
+Prostate enlargement (mate repe tātea) is a gradual enlargement of the prostate that commonly occurs as men age.

 The prostate is a gland found only in men.
 It is about the size of a walnut, lies just below the bladder and surrounds the tube (urethra) that drains urine from the bladder.
 Its job is to secrete a milky fluid, which becomes part of the semen and nourishes the sperm.

 The prostate reaches its adult size by 20 years of age.
 For some men, it starts to grow again around middle age.
-One theory for why this occurs is that as you get older, the prostate cells become more sensitive to hormones in the bloodstream and that this makes the cells grow.
+A possible reason for this is that as you get older, the prostate cells become more sensitive to hormones in the bloodstream and this makes the cells grow.
 This leads to a gradual enlargement of the prostate gland.

 A large prostate can be the size of an apple and sometimes can grow as large as a grapefruit.